 More bigger is more better!
 No one ever complained that their motor was too big until they tried to lift it.

-For a mid-drive e-bike motor, the smallest motor you should consider will be 250 watts of continuous current.
+For a mid-drive e-bike motor, the most miniature motor you should consider will be 250 watts of continuous current.
 Motors smaller than 250 watts are rare and would only be enough if you only ride on flat terrain.
 For a hub-drive e-bike motor, the smallest motor you should consider should be 500 watts of continuous current.

 Rear-hub or Mid-drive motors